We found 22 pediatric neurologists near Kansas City, MO.

 Clinical interests: Headaches

-Dr. Keith Coffman is a neurodevelopmental disabilities specialist in Kansas City, MO.
+Dr. Keith Coffman works as a neurodevelopmental disabilities specialist.
 His areas of clinical interest consist of neurogenetic disorders and movement disorders.
-Before completing his residency at Children's Hospital of Pittsburgh, Dr. Coffman attended medical school at Penn State College of Medicine.
+Dr. Coffman graduated from Penn State College of Medicine.
+He trained at Children's Hospital of Pittsburgh for residency.

 Clinical interests: Tics and Tourette Syndrome, Movement Disorders, Developmental Delay, Neurodegenerative Disorders, ...
 (Read more)

-Dr. Ahmed Abdelmoity practices pediatric neurology and neurophysiology in Kansas City, MO.
-His areas of clinical interest consist of intraoperative monitoring and epilepsy.
-After completing medical school at Cairo University, Kasr Al-Ainy Faculty of Medicine, Dr. Abdelmoity performed his residency at Driscoll Children's Hospital, a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas, and a hospital affiliated with Texas A & M Health Science Center.
-Patient reviews placed him at an average of 2.0 stars out of 5.
+Dr. Ahmed Abdelmoity, who practices in Kansas City, MO, is a medical specialist in pediatric neurology and neurophysiology.
+His areas of expertise include intraoperative monitoring and epilepsy.
+Patients gave Dr. Abdelmoity an average rating of 2.0 stars out of 5.
+He obtained his medical school training at Cairo University, Kasr Al-Ainy Faculty of Medicine and performed his residency at Driscoll Children's Hospital, a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas, and a hospital affiliated with Texas A & M Health Science Center.

 Clinical interests: Epilepsy, intraoperative monitoring

-Dr. Jean-Baptiste Le Pichon, who practices in Kansas City, MO, is a medical specialist in pediatric neurology.
-Dr. Le Pichon is conversant in French.
-His areas of expertise include the following: concussion, tourette syndrome, and movement disorders.
-He studied medicine at Baylor College of Medicine.
-For his professional training, Dr. Le Pichon completed residency programs at Driscoll Children's Hospital, Texas Children's Hospital, and a hospital affiliated with Texas A & M Health Science Center.
+Dr. Jean-Baptiste Le Pichon is a pediatric neurologist in Kansas City, MO.
+He is conversant in French.
+His areas of clinical interest consist of concussion, tourette syndrome, and movement disorders.
+Dr. Le Pichon's education and training includes medical school at Baylor College of Medicine and residency at Driscoll Children's Hospital, Texas Children's Hospital, and a hospital affiliated with Texas A & M Health Science Center.

 Clinical interests: Tourette Syndrome and Movement Disorders, Epilepsy, Concussion, Neurorheumatological Diseases, ...
 (Read more)